leyendecker/predict-kickstarter-funding/report.md

 The first section of Chapter IV: Model Evaluation and Validation shows that some algorithms improved it's performance using the Bags of Words, should that it there is some value to that technique.

 A model with accuracy score of 0.7304 was generated by tunning the Random Forest Classifier for this problem, meaning that it will predict if a project will be approved or not on 73% of the time, which is better than the benchmark so the model was successful but must be surely improved for use on a product.

+Although the algorithm seems to learn indeed, it does not provide a great accuracy and therefore not solving a real world problem yet.
+Some improvements must be made before largely used.
+If a prediction with much better accuracy could be achieved, it could be used on Kickstarter's website to allow users to properly write better projects getting a better success rate on their projects.

 ### Improvement